-We have a track record of transforming services across health and care systems and positioning the life sciences sector and other partners as a ‘partner with purpose’ in this space, some examples include:
+We have a track record of transforming services across health and care systems and positioning the life sciences and other industry sectors as a ‘partner with purpose’ in this space, some examples include:

-- Engaging with impact and insight at a system level developing a range of integrated care pathways, and new clinical services at integrated provider, Primary Care Network and Community Pharmacy Level.
+- Engaging with impact and insight at a system level and developing a range of integrated care pathways, and new clinical services at integrated provider, primary care network and community pharmacy level.

-- Led Transformation Programmes on behalf of providers, CCGs and whole systems (examples include the West Essex Integrated Care Partnership and the transformation of health and care services across Wiltshire)
+- Leading transformation programmes on behalf of health providers, CCGs and whole systems (examples include the West Essex Integrated Care Partnership and the transformation of health and care services across Wiltshire)

-- Enabled transformation through development of appropriate structures and governance at a local level and development of clinical teams through innovative training and development programmes
+- Enabling transformation through the development of appropriate structures and governance at a local level and delivering innovative programmes of continuing professional development for clinical teams.

-- Developing a broader range of specialised services at local level including home care services for patients with MS, sub cut services for patients with IBD and home chemotherapy
+- Developing a broader range of specialised services at local level including home care services for patients with multiple sclerosis, sub-cutaneous drug administration services for patients with inflammatory bowel disease and home chemotherapy for cancer patients.

-- Led a number of National Transformation Programmes and authored a number of national reports such as the 10 Point Plan for addressing malnutrition, ‘Feeding Better Outcomes’ and a National Transformation Strategy for Community Pharmacy
+- Leading a number of national transformation programmes and authoring national reports such as the 10 Point Plan for addressing malnutrition, ‘Feeding Better Outcomes’ and a national transformation strategy for community pharmacy

 As a matter of course we provide comprehensive support for our clients in a range of areas such as strategic briefings, communications support, financial planning and analysis, programme and performance management and real time modelling and analytics support to name a few.